aws/aws-connected-device-framework/source/packages/services/events-processor/docs/design.md

 #### DynamoDB Streams

-A DynamoDB Stream may be configured as a trigger to the Events Processor service.
+A DynamoDB Stream may be configured as a trigger to the Events Processor module.

 Using DynamoDB streams as a Lambda trigger instead of consuming the DynamoDB Stream via Kinesis was chosen so that we benefit from automatic shard handling of scaling up/down.